knuthaug/blog.knuthaugen.no/web/_posts/2025-11-14-devtools-throttling-individual-requests.md

 #### Network Conditions

-Here's a screenshot of the network conditions pane where I have set all CSS files (with a wild card) to 3G speed and one particular font to 4G to simulate the effects of slow loading of just the CSS.
+Here's a screenshot of the network conditions pane where I have set all CSS files (with a wild card) to 3G speed and one particular font to 4G to simulate the effects of slow loading of the CSS and one font and see how that will impact the page.

 <img class="full-bleed" loading="lazy" src="/assets/images/throttle2.png" width="765" alt="screenshot of pane with throttled requests"/>